Skip to main content Skip to navigation

 Members

-Caroline Bressey is a Reader in Historical and Cultural Geography, in the Department of Geography at UCL.
+Caroline Bressey is Professor of Historical and Cultural Geography, in the Department of Geography at UCL.
 Her research focuses upon the black presence in Victorian Britain, especially London, alongside Victorian anti-racism communities and the links between contemporary identities and the diverse histories of London as represented in heritage sites in Britain.
 She has co-curated exhibitions with the National Portrait Gallery, the Museum of London Docklands and Tate Britain where she and her colleague Dr Gemma Romain co-curated ‘Spaces of Black Modernism’ an exploration of Black artist models in Interwar London.
 Her first monograph, Empire, Race and the Politics of Anti-Caste (Bloomsbury Academic, 2013) examined the anti-racist reading community established by the Somerset Quaker Catherine Impey in 1888.
 Her current research project is exploring the multi-ethnic working-class communities of Victorian England.

-David Featherstone is Reader in Human Geography at the University of Glasgow.
+David Featherstone is Professor in Human Geography at the University of Glasgow.
 He is the author of Resistance, Space and Political Identiites: the Making of Counter-Global Networks (Wiley, 2008) and Solidarity: Hidden Histories and Geographies of Internationalism (Zed Books, 2012).
-He is currently working on a book with the draft title Politicising Race and Labour: Seafarers' Struggles for Equality and the Anti-Colonial Left, 1919-1953- and, together with Ben Gowland and Lazaros Karaliotas, a Leverhulme funded project on 'Trade Unions and Spaces of Democratization in Britain, the Caribbean and Greece'.
+He is currently working on a book with the draft title Politicising Race and Labour: Seafarers' Struggles for Equality and the Anti-Colonial Left, 1919-1953 and, together with Ben Gowland and Lazaros Karaliotas, a Leverhulme funded project on 'Trade Unions and Spaces of Democratization in Britain, the Caribbean and Greece'.

 Ewan Gibbs is lecturer in global inequalities at the University of Glasgow.
 He is a historian of energy, industry, work and protest with established expertise in oral history methods and archival research.
 His interests include heritage and memorialisation and uses of history in emotive and politically charged contexts such as the current debate over how to build a fairer and greener economy.